AxelUlmestig/intro-to-cs/README.md

 ### 3.2 Boolean Algebra in Lambda Calculus <a name="booleans-algebra-in-lambda-calculus"></a>

-Now, we've been cheating a bit.
-This is not valid Lambda Calculus because Lambda Calculus does not contain the plus operator.
+Now, we've been cheating a bit in the previous examples.
+That was not valid Lambda Calculus because Lambda Calculus does not contain the plus operator.
 Nor does it contain numbers or booleans or any other data type or structure that you can think of.

 We are going to have to define those things in terms of anonymous functions.